SebGadzinski/Server/README.md

 ## Before Running

+### Mongo DB

+You need to have mongo db installed on your server.
+If you are running this on linux you will need to update the .env.dev MONGO_DB env to go to port 27017 instead of 27019.

+### Server

 1. Navigate to a folder that you would like the server inside.
 2. [git clone](https://github.com/SebGadzinski/Server.git)
 3. cd Server